Skip to Content

 Is culinary thyme a perennial?

-Yes, culinary thyme is a perennial, meaning it comes back year after year.
+Yes, culinary thyme is definitely a perennial herb that’ll keep coming back year after year.

 What is the mother of all herbs?